17 March 2016

 It is the UK’s second biggest cancer killer claiming 10,000 lives a year but it seems that many men are still putting off a visit to their doctors for a very quick test that can tell them if they are in the clear or if they need treatment.

-“Many men are embarrassed by the thought of this and so put off the test.
 I want people to use Awareness Month to discuss prostate cancer and help men overcome their reluctance to get themselves tested,” he said.

 Prostate Cancer Facts

 - Prostate cancer is the most common cancer in men.